 - Always use a moisturizer even when you have oily skin.
 Dehydration can lead to more oil production and clogged pores so be sure to apply a moisturizer twice a day.
 Also, dry skin is more prone to bacterial attack because it doesn’t have the barrier that keeps your skin protected from outside aggressors.

 - Use products that contain tea tree oil.
 It’s naturally antibacterial and will help to heal pimples.

 - Keep your hair and hair products off your face.
 I have found this extremely important as I have a lot of hair and use many hair products that seem to cause breakout on my face.

 - Steam it out.
 Steam helps to open the pores making it easier to get rid of blackheads and pimples.
 I usually have a steamy shower or bath before I attempt to pop a zit or push out blackheads.
 Be sure your hands are clean, then wrap tissue around your fingers.
 Push gently and if nothing comes out, stop!

 We’ve seen a lot of people asking for acne/pimple advice on this blog and would like to help you all personally!
-Ask your question below or contact one of our estheticians by live chat, email, or by telephone.
+Ask your question below or contact one of our estheticians by email, or by telephone.
 Also, remember to follow us @spaboutique on Twitter, like our Facebook page, and check out our boards on Pinterest!
 Keep up to date with everything going on with Spa Boutique, our sales, and any new innovative products we plan to feature.